 Society Simulator

-You saw how one agent builds trust.
-Now watch 12 agents with different strategies form alliances, betray each other, and self-organize — no central authority, just trust dynamics at society scale.
+A single agent can build trust on its own.
+Here, watch 12 agents with different strategies form alliances, betray each other, and self-organize — no central authority, just trust dynamics at society scale.

 The Playground lets you tune one agent's parameters.
 This simulator shows what happens when many agents with different strategies interact.